-Xuesong Han, PhD, is an epidemiologist and health services researcher in the Surveillance & Health Equity Science department of the American Cancer Society (ACS).
+Xuesong Han, PhD, is the Scientific Director of Health Services Research in the Surveillance & Health Equity Science department of the American Cancer Society (ACS).
 She leads cancer disparities research related to health insurance coverage and aspects of the Affordable Care Act.

-Han’s research examines disparities in cancer prevention, diagnosis, treatment, and survival associated with health insurance and socioeconomic status, and she studies the changes that can result from implementing new healthcare policies.
+Han’s research examines disparities in cancer prevention, diagnosis, treatment, and survival associated with health insurance and socioeconomic status.
+She also studies the changes that can result from implementing new healthcare policies.

 She also collaborates on cancer survivorship research studies, addressing economic burden, financial hardship, employment changes, psychosocial distress, and health-related quality of life.